kcw36/lmnh_plant_health/README.md

 - The `pipelines` directory contains the two extract, transform, load pipelines used in this project.
 - They are seperated into two sub directories:
     - `longterm`
-        - Loads summary data from the AWS relational database service into the S3 bucket for long term storage
+        - Loads summary data from the AWS relational database service into the S3 bucket for long term storage.
     - `shortterm`
-        - Loads all data from LMNH API into AWS relational database service
+        - Loads all data from LMNH API into AWS relational database service.

 ### Dashboard